Stephen Delancey (colonial administrator)

-Stephen de Lancey (born 1748 in New York City – died 6 December 1798 in Portsmouth, New Hampshire) was Chief Justice of the Bahamas and Governor of Tobago.
+Stephen de Lancey (1748 in New York City – 6 December 1798 in Portsmouth, New Hampshire) was Chief Justice of the Bahamas and Governor of Tobago.

 Early life

-De Lancey was the son of Major-General Oliver De Lancey, Sr. (1718–1785) and Phila Franks, whose Ashkenazi Jewish parents had emigrated from London in the early eighteenth century.
-His paternal grandfather was Etienne de Lancey, also known as Stephen Delancey (1663–1741), and his brother was Oliver deLancey (c.
-1749–1822), a British Army officer.
+De Lancey was the son of Major-General Oliver De Lancey, Sr. and Phila Franks, whose Ashkenazi Jewish parents had emigrated from London in the early eighteenth century.
+His paternal grandfather was Etienne de Lancey, also known as Stephen Delancey, and his brother was Oliver deLancey, a British Army officer.

 Career

 De Lancey was a lawyer who served as the Clerk of the city and county of Albany, New York in 1765.
 He was also a Lieutenant-colonel of the 1st New Jersey loyal volunteers in 1782.
 In 1786, he was a member of the Nova Scotia Council and served as Chief Justice of the Bahamas from 1790 to 1797.
 From 1797 until his death in 1798, he was the Governor of Tobago.